akhilrao/akhilrao.github.io/_posts/2015-10-20-hotelling-digital-piracy-arrest.md

 This post and [previous post](http://akhilrao.github.io/micro%20theory/2015/10/19/risky-good-supply-passthrough/) are about markets where illegal things happen.
 This one is about a digital good that can be pirated.

-The basic idea is: consumers can buy 1 unit of the good from the firm at price \\(p\\), or for free at some chance \\( \theta \in (0,1) \\) of 0 payoff ("piracy and arrest").
+The basic idea is: consumers can buy 1 unit of the good from the firm at price $$p$$, or for free at some chance $$ \theta \in (0,1) $$ of 0 payoff ("piracy and arrest").
 The good can be reproduced at 0 marginal cost.

 The setting is a version of [Linear City](http://akhilrao.github.io/micro%20theory/2015/09/28/hotelling-triangle-city/).
 There are three refinements on the standard Hotelling-on-a-line-of-length-1 setup here:

 1. Consumers choose between buying at the firm, F, or getting the good for free from an illegal source T (like torrent sites).
-Getting the good for free comes with a probability \\( \theta \\) of 0 payoff.
+Getting the good for free comes with a probability $$ \theta $$ of 0 payoff.
 This is the risk of getting sued or arrested for illegally consuming the content.
 2. The marginal cost of producing the good is 0.
-This is reasonable for digital goods, where the marginal cost is some \\(\epsilon\\) very small.
+This is reasonable for digital goods, where the marginal cost is some $$\epsilon$$ very small.
-3. The travel cost is directional: \\(t^F\\) to get to the firm, and \\(t^T\\) to get to the torrent.
+3. The travel cost is directional: $$t^F$$ to get to the firm, and $$t^T$$ to get to the torrent.
 This is a crude way to capture the different user experiences of consuming a digital good through the firm or the torrent.
 No assumptions on the ordering of travel costs; they can even be equal, though that would defeat the point.

-I'm assuming that the good is identical whether it's consumed from the firm or the torrent, so the value is a common \\(v\\).
+I'm assuming that the good is identical whether it's consumed from the firm or the torrent, so the value is a common $$v$$.

 ### The marginal consumer